 - Their knees should bend at the edge of the car seat when their backs and bottoms are against the back of the seat

-- The vehicle lap belt should ft across the upper thighs
+- The vehicle lap belt should fit across the upper thighs

-- The shoulder belt should ft across the shoulder and chest
+- The shoulder belt should fit across the shoulder and chest

-Most children are happy to grow out of the booster seat.
-However, it’s still essential to teach them the importance of using seat belts every time they ride in a car, regardless of who they are with.
+Most children are happy to grow out of the car or booster seat.
+However, it’s still essential to teach them the importance of seat belt safety every time they ride in a car, regardless of who they are with.
 Instilling this habit at an early age is one of the best things you can do for your children’s safety.

-Always set a good example by buckling up as soon as you get in the car, whether you are driving or riding in a passenger seat.
-Don’t take for granted that your kids will automatically buckle their seat belts – visually check to make sure they do.
+Parents should always set a good example by buckling up as soon as you get in the car.
+Whether you are driving or riding in a passenger seat, automatically fastening your seat belt sends a strong message to your children that they should do the same.
+Never take for granted that your kids will automatically buckle their seat belts – visually check to make sure they do.

 Teens and Seat Belts

-According to the Department of Motor Vehicles (DMV), auto accidents are the leading cause of death for 15-to-20-year olds in the U.S. Yet, teen drivers are also the least likely to buckle up when riding in the car.
+Here’s another disturbing seat belt safety fact.
+According to the Department of Motor Vehicles (DMV), auto accidents are the leading cause of death for 15-to-20-year old’s in the U.S. Yet, teen drivers are the least likely to buckle up when riding in the car.
 They have many excuses for not wearing a seat belt, including “it’s not comfortable” or “it doesn’t look cool.”
-But the most common reason is simply, “I forgot.”
+But, the most common reason is simply, “I forgot.”

-The best way to make sure teens remember is to start educating them about the importance of seat belts before they start driving.
+The best way to make sure teens remember is to begin educating them about the importance of seat belt safety before they start driving.
+For example:

 - Promote awareness by making sure your teens see you put on a seat belt every time you get in the car.